ctmrbio/Amplicon_workflows/amplicons-overlap.rst

 **STEP 2: Merging**
 	In this step we will merge the forward and reverse reads into a single amplicon.
 When the overlap is perfect, they will simply be combined; where there are differences, the base with the highest Phred-score will be chosen.
-A new probability score will also be calculated for the bases in the overlap region.
+A new probability score will also be calculated for each base in the overlap region.
 You can set a maximum limit of how many bases can be different between the reads in the overlap region without discarding the read pair.
 Think about the size of your expected overlap and the percentage of errors you find acceptable.
 If you choose not to set this value, there will be no upper limit (every read will be kept, no matter the differences).

 The command:

-	vsearch -fastq_mergepairs <forward_reads> -reverse <reverse_reads> -fastq_maxdiffs <maximum number of different bases> -fastqout <outfile>
+	usearch -fastq_mergepairs <forward_reads> -reverse <reverse_reads> -fastq_maxdiffs <maximum number of different bases> -fastqout <outfile>

 Example

-	vsearch -fastq_mergepairs trimmed_1.fq -reverse trimmed_2.fq -fastq_maxdiffs 6 -fastqout merge.fq
+	usearch -fastq_mergepairs trimmed_1.fq -reverse trimmed_2.fq -fastq_maxdiffs 4 -fastqout merge.fq

 **STEP 3: Quality filtering**